Architectural & Design Patterns Catalog¶

 - Controllers never access repositories directly

-- Services emit events after successful operations
+- Services emit local events (EventEmitter2) after successful operations

 - Repositories don't emit events (that's the service's job)